 Where can I can I find Wifi in the Hurunui?

 Free Wifi is now available in Culverden and Cheviot along the main street.
+In Waiau free wifi is available at the Village Green.

 Free Wifi access is also available 24/7 at the following libraries.